luiscardenas97/CSE_212/3-trees.md

 # Class that contains the Binary Search Tree
 class BST_Revenue:
     # Subclass that contains the information for each node.
 In this case, each node
-    # store the information of the weekly revenue and week number
+    # stores the information of the weekly revenue and week number
     class Biweekly_Revenue:
         def __init__(self, data, week):
             self.data = data            # Weekly revenue